ebrasha/Abdal-Base64-Encoder-Decoder/README.md

 - Encoder Message
 - Decoder Message
 - Support Base64
+- pic to base64 for img tag or css
 - Beautiful appearance
 - Has an installation package
 - No malware